SpaghettiHub/maas/src/maas-offline-docs/src/src/how-to-troubleshoot-common-issues-5333.md

 By following these steps, you should be able to configure both NICs on your machine, allowing it to communicate on both the private MAAS-managed network and the public internet-facing network.

-## Manual DHCP Allocation with MAAS
+## Can't do manual DHCP allocation

 <!-- include in main doc -->
 **Problem:**